Srđan Plavšić: Second loan to Baník Ostrava

 On 20 August 2025, Plavšić joined Baník Ostrava on a one-year loan deal.

 International career

 Plavšić made his international debut for the Serbia national football team in a 3–0 friendly loss to Qatar.
 He also received a call for a friendly match against United States, on 29 January 2017.

 Personal life

 Plavšić's father Petar, also born in Novi Sad, was a professional futsal player during his youth.
-Srđan has credited his father for teaching him many of the tricks he plays in matches.
+Srđan has credited his father for teaching him many of the tricks he uses in matches.
 Srđan's paternal grandfather is from Šipovo.